Running Vorlon.js on Ubuntu

 Step 4: Run Vorlon

-For Windows users, make sure it is all lower case.
-It takes about 30secs and you will see the command output pop up
+For Windows users, ensure it’s all lowercase.
+It takes about 30 seconds, and you’ll see the command output appear.

 image